RoverIsADog/InfoHUD/README.md

 #Find the list of biomes at https://minecraft.gamepedia.com/Biome#Biome_IDs.
 #Alternatively enter the biome name as it appears in the F3 menu, or use /infohud biome add
 #Must be in UPPERCASE.
 Eg. DEEP_FROZEN_OCEAN
+#Only biomes recognized by your MC version will be loaded.
 brightBiomes: #Biomes where dark mode will turn on
 - DESERT
 - BIOME_NAME